LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Actors are marked with lower and upper case letters and with characters `@` and `1` through `9` (but never `0`).
-Player-controlled heroes are always bright white and at game start they are selected (e.g., to run together) so they have a blue highlight around their symbol.
+Player-controlled heroes are always bright white and at game start they are selected (e.g., to run together) so they have a green highlight around their symbol.
 If player manages to take control of animals or other actors, they retain their letter and color, but gain a highlight as well.